Descriptions and Examples for the POV-Ray Raytracer by Friedrich A. Lohmüller

 Additional animation statements

-(Note: These values were read from the animation options.
+(Note: These values were read from the animation options in the ini file.
 You cannot re-declare these identifiers!)

 clock the actual clock value